On This Page

 Money & Payments

-Romanian Leu (RON).
-Exchange $1 ≈ RON $51 ≈ RON 4.6.
-Cards accepted in hotels and restaurants.
-Cash needed for buses, markets, street food.
-ATMs plentiful.
+Romanian Leu (RON, lei).
+Exchange rate: $1 ≈ 4.32 lei.
+Cards accepted in hotels and restaurants; keep some cash for small kiosks, markets, and a few transport situations.
+ATMs plentiful—avoid Euronet (high fees).
 Tipping: 10% expected in restaurants.
 Very affordable prices throughout.

 Language